yizhang7210/hotpot/CONTRIBUTING.md

 ## Architecture
 This repository hosts multiple different projects.
 They are:
 - `hotpot-core`: The core framework of hotpot that everything else is based on
-- `hotpot-lib-file`: A Hotpot library that supports file (`yaml`) based service, metric, and objective definitions
+- `hotpot-staticdata`: A Hotpot library that supports file (`yaml`) based service, metric, and objective definitions
 - `hotpot-app`: An example service catalogue app using `hotpot-core`.
 It demonstrates `hotpot-core`'s capabilities
 - `hotpot-app-frontend`: The corresponding single page app frontend.
 Displays the information on a web site.